Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Can You Order Contacts Online If Your Prescription Is Expired?

-No, you should use a current, valid contact lens prescription when ordering contacts online.
+No, you should use a current, valid contact lens prescription when you order contact lenses online.
 An expired prescription should not be used to reorder, even if you are buying the same lenses you wore before or your vision feels unchanged.
 A contact lens prescription helps confirm more than vision power.
 It can also include fit-related details such as lens material, base curve, diameter, issue date, expiration date, and other information needed to fill the order correctly and safely.

 If your prescription has expired, schedule an updated contact lens exam before reordering.
 Your eye care professional can check your vision, evaluate how the lenses fit, look at your eye health, and confirm whether your current lens type and wearing schedule still work for you.
 This matters because your eyes, comfort, tear film, and prescription needs can change over time.
 Ordering with an updated prescription helps reduce the chance of wearing lenses that no longer fit well, feel comfortable, or support safe daily wear.